pohutukawa-2022/gardenz/README.md

 ## Formik

-For **all** forms we usea libray called Formik and another called Yup for validation.
-Please read up on the docs!
-We use the useFormik React hook in most cases. https://formik.org/docs/api/useFormik
+For **all** forms we use a libray called Formik in conjunction with Yup for validation.
+Please read the docs!
+In most cases we would prefer you use the useFormik React hook. https://formik.org/docs/api/useFormik

 ## Leaflet